pierregerenton/intrinsicgenediversity/data/get_data.md

 Now, we should sudmit our request.
 Click on `Results` above the left menu.
 You should be able to download your results now.

+## Recount values

+[Recount](https://rna.recount.bio/) is a database that 'count' the number of support for each exon, exon-exon junction and gene in *Homo sapiens* across different samples of differents projects.
+We cannot make the data available, but we have a 'recount' value for each exon that is the support of this exons.
+For each transcript, we consider that his support is the support of the exon with the lower recount value.
+Then, the 'entropy' of the gene is computed to estimated if the repartition of each transcript is equal.
+We then compare the entropy to the diversity.

 <br/>
 ----------------------------